1919 South Wales race riots: Cardiff

-Clashes took place on 11 June 1919 between white soldiers returning from the Great War and local Butetown (Tiger Bay) men of mainly Yemeni, Somali and Afro-Caribbean backgrounds.
+Clashes took place on 11 June 1919 between white soldiers returning from the Great War and local Tiger Bay seamen from Yemen, Somalia, Jamaica.
 Riots continued for three days, spreading out into Grangetown and parts of the city centre.
 Ethnic minority families armed themselves and hid in their houses, some of which were attacked and looted.
 The main road in Butetown, Bute Street, ended up covered with broken glass and the windows boarded up.
 By Saturday 14 June, things had quietened down, despite huge crowds being on the streets the day before, and the occupants of a Malay-owned shop having to escape attack by climbing on to their roof.

 Barry

 Threatening crowds gathered in Barry on the evening of 11 June 1919, following a fatal stabbing in Beverley Street, Cadoxton.
 Dock labourer, Frederick Longman, had been stabbed by Charles Emmanuel, who originated from the French West Indies. (it later transpired that Emmanuel had been told by Longman to "go down your own street" and had been attacked with a poker before drawing his knife).
 A black shipwright who lived in the same street tried to escape when the mob broke into his lodging house.
 The crowd caught up with him and pelted him with stones.
 The crowds didn't disperse until after midnight, but little damage was reported.
 On 12 June the Fish & Chip shop owned by Mr Gillespie, a black man who'd lived in Barry for 20 years and married a local white woman, was smashed up by a mob.

 Police were reported to have formed barricades on Thompson Street to prevent the attacking mobs reaching Barry Docks.
 On 13 June, 300 soldiers arrived at Cadoxton and set up camp at Buttrills Fields.